-A general introduction to local sea level rise around Denmark is given in Section 5.1.2.
+A general introduction to local sea level rise around Denmark is given in Section 5.1.3.
 Here we present how to obtain the local sea level rise values.
-The localising methodology follows the previous work described in Olesen et al. [2014], and the main procedure is as listed below.
+The localizing methodology using AR6 data has less steps as in previous Climate Atlas releases, which follows the work using AR5 data described in Olesen et al. [2014], and the main procedure is as listed below.

-- 1) Obtain the electronic data from supplement materials in Church et al. [2013b] and the new input of GMSL rise from Oppenheimer et al. [2019] (described in Section 5.1.1).
-The data from IPCC includes the median value (50%) and the likely range (upper 83% and lower 17% limits). - 2) In the first step of the data processing, glacial isostatic adjustment (GIA) is deducted, since more detailed regional land rise is used in Climate Atlas (Section 5.1.2). - 3) It is evident that sea level change varies from the North Sea Danish coast to the Baltic Danish coast, the primary cause is different treatments of inner Danish water coastlines in the global climate models.
-To obtain the sea level change for the whole Denmark without artificial coastal effects, we averaged the values from two points; one point in the North Sea $(54.5 \,^{\circ}\text{N}, 4.5 \,^{\circ}\text{E})$ and one point in the southern Baltic Sea $(56.6 \,^{\circ}\text{N}, 18.5 \,^{\circ})$.
+1) Obtain the electronic data based on Fox-Kemper et al. [2021] through the NASA/IPCC Sea Level Projections Tool at https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool.
+The sea level projections in AR6 are produced by a package named the Frameworks for Assessing Changes To Sea-level [FACTS, Garner and Kopp, 2022].
+The data includes the median value (50%), textitlikely range (upper 83% and lower 17% limits) and the very likely range (upper 95% and lower 5% limits).

+2) In the first step of the data processing, glacial isostatic adjustment (GIA) is deducted, since more detailed regional land rise is used in Climate Atlas (Section 5.1.3).

-- 4) Scale to the Climate Atlas reference period.
+3) Scale to the Climate Atlas reference period.
 In Climate Atlas, we used reference period 1981-2010 and 30 year time slices.
-However, all the IPCC SLR projections used the reference period 1986-2005 and 20 year time slices.
-Therefore, projected SLR is scaled to the Climate Atlas reference period according to a quadratic formula. - 5) The importance of mean sea level change caused by local ocean dynamics and steric effects has been evaluated by averaging 30 years sea level data from HBM simulations for each period.
-We found this contribution at the end of the century varies between -1.5 cm and -0.4 cm .
+However, all the IPCC SLR projections used the reference period 1995-2014 and 20 year time slices.
+Therefore, the projected SLR is scaled to the Climate Atlas reference period according to a quadratic formula.

+4) The importance of mean sea level change caused by local ocean dynamics and steric effects has been evaluated by averaging 30 years of sea level data from HBM simulations for each period.
+We found this contribution at the end of the century varies between -1.5 cm and - 0.4 cm.
 We, therefore, considered this change within the uncertainty range, and thus too small to be significant.
+It has been left out of the further calculations.

+5) The IPCC AR6 report provides both the likely range (17% to 83%) and the very likely range (5% to 95%), whereas the previous IPCC report only provided the likely range.
+It can be advantageous since it provides a more complete view of the projected sea level rise.
+For Climate Atlas, we used a very likely range with lower and upper limits being 10 and 90 percentiles.
+We discovered that using 95% upper bound estimates from IPCC AR6 for Denmark needs further investigation.
+As a result, we keep to the methods employed in prior versions of Climate Atlas, which are as follows.
+It is considered a good approximation of the IPCC's very likely lower bound estimates (5%).
+Based on a symmetric normal distribution, we derived the 90 percentile from the likely range of IPCC AR6 (83%).
+The method should provide a lower estimate of the very likely uncertainty than the IPCC AR6 method, particularly for the RCP8.5 scenario, but it was chosen since it is simple and well-described.

-It has been left out of the further calculations. - 6) The likely range of the IPCC provides lower and upper limits (17% and 83%).
-10 and 90 percentiles are calculated from the likely range of IPCC, based on a symmetric normal distribution.
-For the 10-percentile, this is considered a good approximation.
-For the 90 percentile, the method should give a lower limit estimation of the true uncertainty, especially for the RCP8.5 scenario, but the method is chosen because it is simple and well-described. - 7) All values were corrected for regional land rise, to provide the relative sea level signal, according to section 5.2.5.
+6) All values were corrected for the regional land rise, to provide the relative sea level signal, according to section 5.2.5.

-5.2.3 The 95-percentile
+5.2.3 The low-confidence and high-impact scenario